linsomniac/spotify_to_ytmusic/README.md

 git clone git@github.com:linsomniac/spotify_to_ytmusic.git
 cd spotify_to_ytmusic
 pip install ytmusicapi
+pip install tk  # If using the GUI
 ```

 Then you can prefix the command you want to run with `python3 -m spotify2ytmusic`, for